marcelopuppin/Getting-and-Cleaning-Data/CodeBook.md

 Parameters:

-<path_ini> should contain the root path to the train/test data
+"path_ini" should contain the root path to the train/test data

 Function "merge_train_with_test"